 See guidance on travelling and getting around locally while Coronavirus is ongoing.

-- should plan ahead and avoid busy times or routes
+- plan ahead for all journeys and avoid busy times or routes

-- should check our international advice, if you are travelling overseas
+- check our international advice, if you are travelling overseas

-If, once home, you test positive, you must by law self-isolate for ten days and not travel.
+- get tested before you travel back to Sussex – if you test positive, you must by law self-isolate for ten days instead and not travel.

 Consider active travel options that allow social distancing, such as walking and cycling.
 Not only are they great forms of exercise, they minimise close contact with others and reduce the risk of coronavirus transmission.

 If you don’t own a bike, you can hire one from one of the two BTN BikeShare docking stations on campus.
 As a Sussex student you can enjoy a free ride [PDF] – sign up with BTN Bike Share before 31 August 2021 and enter the code UNI2020; this covers the unlock fee plus one 30-minute ride.
 You can also buy a discounted annual membership at £65 (a 10% discount), which includes 30 minutes free every day.

 If you prefer to take public transport, please travel outside peak times if possible and be patient – space on buses and trains is limited to allow social distancing.

 Important: You must wear a face covering on public transport, unless you are exempt.
 Do not travel if you and or anyone in your household has symptoms of Covid-19.